 This depends on the specific projects, the requirements of the supervisor, and your schedule.
 Many of our volunteers, particularly groups, sign-up for one to three day events.
 However, generally, supervisors are interested in working with volunteers who can make a longer commitment, whether it be once a week for a year or one to three months of continuous work.
 Most volunteers work with us for two to four months and many return year after year.

 While the park would like to be able to provide housing for any volunteer who needs it, our housing is very limited.
 For volunteers with their own travel trailers or RVs, we can sometimes provide a trailer pad with utility connections.
 We also have a few rooms available on a first-come/first-served basis in our Dun Glen dorm.
 In order to qualify for park housing or a trailer pad, volunteers are required to work four days a week for at least 2 months.
 Local rentals can be difficult to find during the summer season and will, most likely, be very expensive.

 Requirements vary, depending on what role you would like to play in the park.
 Let us know your volunteer work interests, and the appropriate supervisor can tell you what qualifications we seek for that position.
 All applications will receive consideration without regard to race, creed, national origin, sex, age, color, political affiliation, or physical handicap.

 How do I apply?

-Please download the attached pdf file of our Volunteer Application Form and mail it to the park volunteer coordinator.
+Please call our park volunteer coordinator at 304-465-2634 to obtain a volunteer application.
 On-line applications can be accessed from Volunteer Position Descriptions.
 Applications are reviewed and distributed to supervisors twice each year—usually March and September.
 Supervisors, not the volunteer coordinator, will contact qualified applicants directly, considering their needs and upcoming projects.